practicaldsc/study/problems/old-from-40a/fa22-final/fa22-final-q04.md

 # BEGIN SUBPROB

-\[2 Points\] Explain the K-Means algorithm clearly in words.
+Explain the K-Means algorithm clearly in words.
 Remember to write down a condition to terminate the K-Means algorithm.

 # BEGIN SOLUTION